Guillain–Barré syndrome: Prognosis

 The health-related quality of life (HRQL) after an attack of Guillain–Barré syndrome can be significantly impaired.
-About a fifth are unable to walk unaided after six months, and many experience chronic pain, fatigue and difficulty with work, education, hobbies and social activities.
+About a fifth are unable to walk unaided after six months, and many experience chronic pain, fatigue, and difficulty with work, education, hobbies, and social activities.
 HRQL improves significantly in the first year.

 Epidemiology

 In Western countries, the number of new episodes per year has been estimated to be between 0.89 and 1.89 cases per 100,000 people.
 Children and young adults are less likely to be affected than the elderly: the relative risk increases by 20% for every decade of life.
 Men are more likely to develop Guillain–Barré syndrome than women; the relative risk for men is 1.78 compared to women.

 The distribution of subtypes varies between countries.
 In Europe and the United States, 60–80% of people with Guillain–Barré syndrome have the demyelinating subtype (AIDP), and AMAN affects only a small number (6–7%).
 In Asia and Central and South America, that proportion is significantly higher (30–65%).
 This may be related to the exposure to different kinds of infection, but also the genetic characteristics of that population.
-Miller Fisher variant is thought to be more common in Southeast Asia.
+The Miller Fisher variant is thought to be more common in Southeast Asia.